India–Middle East–Europe Economic Corridor

-The India-Middle East-Europe Economic Corridor (commonly abbreviated as IMEC; sometimes also referred to as IMEEC) (Note: Also occasionally abbreviated as IMEEC in media and policy discussions.) is a planned economic corridor that aims to bolster economic development by fostering connectivity and economic integration between Asia, the Persian Gulf and Europe.
-The corridor is a proposed route from India to Europe through the United Arab Emirates, Saudi Arabia, Israel, and Italy (or Greece).
+The India–Middle East–Europe Economic Corridor (commonly abbreviated as IMEC or IMEEC) (Note: Also occasionally abbreviated as IMEEC in media and policy discussions.) is a planned connectivity project that aims to bolster economic development by fostering connectivity and economic integration between Asia, the Persian Gulf and Europe.
+The economic corridor consists of an infrastructure route from India to Europe through the United Arab Emirates, Saudi Arabia, Israel, and Greece.
 The route draws on what is now described as the ancient Golden Road.

-Signing date and place

-On 9 September 2023 the Memorandum of Understanding (MoU) was signed during the 2023 G20 New Delhi summit by the governments of India, United States, United Arab Emirates, Saudi Arabia, France, Germany, Italy and the European Union.